 We continue to work on resolving these issues.

-We link to external pages and other Leeds Beckett University pages which may not be accessible.
+We link to external pages, documents and other Leeds Beckett University pages and information which may not be accessible.

 Social media tools